mainwp/mainwp/readme.txt

 * Fixed: An issue with basic security checks count
 * Fixed: An issue with sending the Daily Digest email on some setups
 * Fixed: Multiple cosmetic and usability issues
-* Fixed: An issue with loading accordion JS library
+* Fixed: An issue with loading the accordion JS library
 * Fixed: An issue with filtering sites in the Sites table
 * Fixed: An issue with sending the Daily Digest email on some setups
 * Fixed: An issue with detecting Abandoned Plugins and Themes
-* Fixed: An issue with progress indicator for Security fix process
+* Fixed: An issue with the progress indicator for the Security fix process
 * Fixed: Multiple PHP warnings
 * Added: Improvement for detecting premium plugins and themes Updates
 * Added: Ability to select items to update on individual site Updates page